Ahhhh....this Mint Chocolate Chip Buttercream frosting recipe is one of my all-time favorites!

 In my book, the combination of mint and chocolate is absolute perfection, and so it only stands to reason that Mint Chocolate Buttercream would be out of this world!
 SO good.

 The only thing better than a bowl of this mint chocolate chip frosting and a spoon, is a chocolate cake or cupcake (or chocolate cookie or piece of chocolate anything) swirled generously with it.
 Mmmmm.

-If you like mint chocolate chip ice cream, you’re gonna love this.
+If you like mint chocolate chip ice cream, you're gonna love this frosting!

-You’ll notice in the recipe that we call for peppermint extract rather than mint.
-It’s been years since I’ve experimented with using mint extract in this recipe but I do remember that it wasn’t my favorite.
-It’s almost unheard of for me not to love a buttercream frosting, and so I quickly switched back to my trusty peppermint extract and never looked back! ;0)
+You'll notice in the recipe that we call for peppermint extract rather than mint.
+It's been years since I've experimented with using mint extract with this frosting but I do remember that it wasn't my favorite-it reminded me too much of minty toothpaste ;0) .

 Feel free to do a little experimenting with mint extract if you'd like, but for me, THIS is what Mint Chocolate Chip Buttercream should taste like.

 Mint Buttercream vs. Mint Chocolate Chip

 For extra easy smoothing, you can leave out the mini chocolate chips for the outer frosting, and simply add chips to the filling when making a mint chocolate chip cake.
 The mini chips do make piping tricky unless your piping tip has a very large opening.

 While I often leave out the chips when frosting the outside of the cake, it can be done!
 You may just need to apply the frosting a little thicker than usual so that the mini chips can be more easily smoothed into the frosting as you make your way around the cake with your bench scraper.